griffio/griffio.github.io/_posts/2016-10-18-Six-Degrees-Of-Pair-Programming.md

 **Peer Programming not Pair Programming**

-Developers shouldn't be too worried that they are not Pair Programming to the existing dogma but have a remote working environment.

 We can have the goal that nothing can compensate for knowing what you are producing is being reviewed and collaborated on in real time.
 The key is to learn what to code as well as when and why.

 Some kind of Peer Programming enables the quickest way to stop defective code from making it into production.

 Code reviews by nature happen too late in the process; often cited as the reason for Pairing to start with.

-Identify the earliest possible moment at which to identify/fix code.
+Every organization is a distributed system, identify the earliest possible moment at which to identify/fix code.
-One, two or more developers

-Every organization is a distributed system.
+We can find and highlight examples of good code even if we are not actively working on same code base.

 Peer Programming is familiar to online gaming.
 Immediate, get in the zone, headsets - may not even know team-mates.

-Can the primary means of achieving code quality be knowledge sharing across the code base and across the team?
+Make the primary means of achieving code quality be knowledge sharing across the code base and across the team.

-We can find and highlight examples of good code even if we are not actively working on same code base.

 Giving developers the right environment will allow them the latitude to figure it out for themselves - be it Pair Programming or Quad Programming.